 We calculated that the peak winter heat loss would be 9425 BTU/h and the peak summer heat gain would be 8719 BTU/h using the procedures in Manual J: Residential Load Calculation (see Resources for additional information).
 The pie-chart shows the relative contributions to the total heating loss.

 For most all-electric houses, the most efficient heating and cooling system is a “mini-split” heat pump.
-Heat pumps work by moving heat between the outside air to the in-house air.
+Heat pumps work by moving heat between the outside air and the in-house air.
 We selected a Fujitsu Model 12RLFCD, which has a peak heating capability of 16,000 BTU/h and a peak cooling capacity of 12,000 BTU/h.
 It is about 3.5 times as efficient as a conventional electric system, whether baseboard or forced air.

 Many mini-split heat pumps are “ductless,” meaning that the indoor unit just hangs exposed on an interior wall.
 We wanted to ensure that the conditioned air would reach throughout the house and so opted for a ducted version.
 As you can see in the picture, the ducts are routed through the dropped-ceiling duct chase.